VI - The Perfectionism Trap

 But there was also another more random and uncanny visual parallel: the use of staircases.
 In The OA, stairs constitute a mysterious object of fascination as it becomes apparent they might connect places through dimensions, perhaps serving as passageways.
 This idea of different places being connected through spacetime is, again, a principle at play in psi with the juxtaposition of similar buildings and places throughout the 5 cities – with a particular focus on… staircases... and especially, spiral staircases.

 All of these similarities just kept building up and fueling my desire to bring psi to Marling’s attention.
 When reviewing the “private webpage” I designed for her, listing all these points, I really felt there was something out of the ordinary here, some artistic resonance which, if she came to see it too, could quite possibly make her want to know more.
-It’s funny because the people around me, who I told about this new goal, were more extreme in their reaction and generally divided into two opposite groups:
+It’s funny because the people around me, who I told about this new quest, were more extreme in their reaction and generally divided into two opposite camps:

 So, the big question then was: how to reach her?
 I had 0 personal or professional connections to her or her entourage.
 At this point, I could just skip the next part and jump right to whether or not I succeeded.
 But the process is worth recounting, not because of any crazy ups and downs, but because of how this seemingly trivial act – offering a job to someone through official channels – became unbelievably Kafkaesque.

-After some Googling and IMDB-mining, I found that Brit Marling was represented by CAA super-agent Hylda Quealy, whose client-list is a Who’s Who of Academy Award winners and nominees: Cate Blanchett, Kate Winslet, Marion Cotillard, Lupita Nyong'o, Jessica Chastain, Michelle Williams… Clearly, I knew Quealy wouldn’t just pick up the phone.
+After some Googling and IMDB-mining, I found that Brit Marling is represented by CAA super-agent Hylda Quealy, whose client-list is a Who’s Who of Academy Award winners and nominees: Cate Blanchett, Kate Winslet, Marion Cotillard, Lupita Nyong'o, Jessica Chastain, Michelle Williams… Clearly, I knew Quealy wouldn’t just pick up the phone.

 So far, so good.